How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 Example: AI-Enhanced Market Research Project

-2. Data Gathering: Use Claude to summarize surveys, social media trends, and academic literature.
+2. Data Gathering: A summarization of surveys, social media trends, and academic literature is done by Claude

 Learning Outcomes: